Leica L-Mount: L-Mount Alliance

-On 25 September 2018, the L-Mount Alliance between Leica, Panasonic and Sigma was announced, enabling the partners "to make use of the L-Mount standard developed by Leica for their own developments and to offer both cameras and lenses utilising this lens mount" with full compatibility between the three companies' products.
+On 25 September 2018, Leica Camera AG, Panasonic and the Sigma Corporation launched together The L-Mount Alliance.
+This allowed Panasonic and Sigma to make use of the L-Mount standard initially developed by Leica, to offer cameras and lenses utilizing this lens mount with improved firmware and full compatibility among products of the alliance.
+On the same day, both Sigma and Panasonic announced new products compatible with the L-mount.

+Sigma announced a full-frame L-mount camera using the company's unique Foveon X3 sensor technology.
+Sigma will initially release the same L-mount variants of existing lenses as they are producing for the.

-According to Sigma CEO, Kazuto Yamaki, the "L-mount system is not exactly the same as the existing one.
+Sigma announced that it would launch a full-frame camera in 2019, using the L-Mount and the company's Foveon X3 sensor.
+The also announced a range of L-mount variants of their existing Sony E-mount lenses, and lens adapters for existing Sigma SA-mount and Canon EF mount lenses.
+According to Sigma CEO, Kazuto Yamaki, the improved "L-mount system is not exactly the same as the existing one.
 We updated it a little bit to work better with such lenses through lens adapters."

-On the same day, Panasonic announced its S1R and S1 full-frame L-Mount cameras and three L-Mount lenses, with seven more lenses to be launched by 2020.
+Panasonic announced its S1R and S1 full-frame L-Mount cameras and three L-Mount lenses, with seven more lenses to be launched by 2020.

-Sigma announced that it will launch a full-frame camera in 2019, using the L-Mount and the company's Foveon sensor, as well as a range of L-mount lenses and adapters for Sigma SA and Canon EF lenses.

-Six cameras and 39 native lenses are confirmed for the L-Mount by 2020.
+Six cameras and 39 native lenses have been announced for the L-Mount by 2020.

+Expansion

+Next company to join the alliance was German cinema lens maker Ernst Leitz Wetzlar GmbH in 2021, later renamed Leitz Cine.
+It since has been followed by a number of other camera and lens manufacturers.